Every year over winter I knit.

 - Walking & Hiking

-Choosing colours was easy, deciding on a pattern, that was a little more challenging.
+Choosing colours was easy, but deciding on a pattern, was a little more challenging.

 I really like the Chevron pattern, so I consulted two of my crocheting friends, and neither had done this pattern before.
-After watching a few youtube video’s I realised while this pattern is lovely it too advanced for this crochet beginner.
+After watching a few youtube videos I realised while this pattern is lovely it is too advanced for this crochet beginner.

 I tested this stitch on some old wool before attempting it with the wool that I purchased from Bendigo Woollen Mills.